-Nicole Ansoni is the owner of Inka, Kigali’s first and only Steakhouse.
-She’s cultivated a space that captures all of the elements that speak to something more than dining out.
-Inka Steakhouse is an experience that merges the satisfaction of the human senses: what we smell at the table, what we see when we look around,the sounds that our ears intercept— are all a supporting act in the quality of what we taste.
+nicole ansoni is the owner of inka, kigali’s first & only steakhouse. she’s cultivated a space that captures all of the elements that culminate an experience that satisfies the senses: what we smell at the table, what we see when we look around, the sounds that our ears intercept— are all a supporting act in the quality of what we taste.

-She tells her entrepreneurial journey with a sense of confidence and calmness that remind us that vulnerability is the string that holds the pearls of strength, perseverance and connection.
+she tells her entrepreneurial journey with a sense of confidence & calmness that remind us that vulnerability is the string that holds the pearls of strength, perseverance & connection.

-Below, a conversation on celebrating others as a way to remind ourselves of what really matters and how loving ourselves is the surest way to stay grounded in our purpose.
+below, a conversation on celebrating others as a way to remind ourselves of what really matters & how loving ourselves is the surest way to stay grounded in our purpose.

-It’s the best thing I’ve ever done.
-It’s the best decision I ever made.
-Now that I’ve learned so much, I wouldn’t do it the same way but I would do it again.
-I really felt that Inka was something Kigali needed to be here weather it was me or someone else, and that’s why I did it.
-You get up every day with new energy, feeling like ‘yeah, I can do it’ but sometimes you feel depleted at the end of the day but you have to keep taking the baby steps to start seeing things get better.
+now that I’ve learned so much, i wouldn’t do it the same way but I would do it again. it’s the best thing i’ve ever done. i really felt that inka was something kigali needed whether it was me or someone else, & that’s why i did it. you get up every day with new energy, feeling like ‘yeah, i can do it’ but sometimes you feel depleted at the end of the day but you have to keep taking the baby steps to start seeing things get better.

-If you’re not taught at home to be secure in yourself, it’s tough.
-You have to love yourself and if you’re secure in yourself, you can love everybody else and be happy for people.
-It doesn’t take anything from you, in fact, it enriches you to know people who are living their truth or who are joyful and happy and have an experience to share—that’s amazing.
-Those are the people you want around you in order to stay grounded.
+if you’re not taught at home to be secure in yourself, it’s tough. you have to love yourself & if you’re secure in yourself, you can love everybody else & be happy for people. it doesn’t take anything from you, in fact, it enriches you to know people who are living their truth or who are joyful & happy to share their experience—that’s amazing. those are the people you want around you in order to stay grounded.

-Everything.
-It’s really part of the job.
-I wouldn’t advice [anyone] to own a salon if they don’t like to do hair.
-Stay in something that you understand and are good at because you want to motivate your staff and make them feel like they’re a team, of which you are apart of.
-They have to know that you are here with them, it really makes a huge difference.
+everything. it’s really part of the job. i wouldn’t advice anyone to own a salon if they don’t like to do hair. stay in something that you understand & are good at because you want to motivate your staff & make them feel like they’re a team, of which you are apart of. they have to know that you are here with them, it really makes a huge difference.

-Stories of perseverance.
-Right now I’m really interested in the next steps for me and the business so it’s really about understanding people’s experience, reading about entrepreneurs who have done it.
-I’ve been reading a lot.
-Interested in the failures.
-It reveals two things; if you’re at this place, it means you overcame but how did it change you as a person? your management style? your vision?
-It’s different for everyone but there’s so much you can learn.
-I’m inspired and interested in other people’s stories of perseverance, failures, self-doubt.
-How do you get beyond?
-What do you share, what do you not share with other people?
+stories of perseverance. right now i’m really interested in the next steps for me & the business so it’s really about understanding people’s experience & reading about entrepreneurs who have done it. i’ve been reading a lot. i’m interested in the failures.
+It reveals two things; if you’re at this place, it means you overcame but how did it change you as a person? your management style? your vision? it’s different for everyone but there’s so much you can learn. i’m inspired by other people’s stories of perseverance, failures, self-doubt. how do you get beyond? what do you share, what do you not share with other people?

-Knowing how to manage my time wisely.
-The reality is, part of being an owner is being able to strategies.
-At some point, you have to figure out a way to maintain while adding more.
+knowing how to manage my time wisely. the reality is, part of being an owner is being able to strategize. at some point, you have to figure out a way to maintain while adding more.